 What must I do to ensure my operation will work long-term?

-Any weight loss surgery can fail to help you lose weight if vital lifestyle changes are not made before and after surgery or end up with disappointing weight regain if these changes are not continued.
+Any weight loss surgery can fail to help you lose weight if vital lifestyle changes are not made before and after surgery.
+If these lifestyle changes are not continued, you may regain weight.
 Only you can make these changes and this is why we prepare you for surgery over at least 6 months to ensure you are making the correct changes in diet and exercise to ensure it will succeed.
 If we feel that you are not capable of making these changes (which is hard work) then you may not be offered surgery.